 where $\mathcal{D}_{\text{poison}}(q)$ denotes the poisoned passages associated with query $q$, and $\varepsilon>0$ is a small constant for numerical stability.
 These metrics are used only as retrieval-stage proxies; the end-to-end impact is evaluated separately using downstream robustness and clean-utility metrics.

-\paragraph{\textbf{Downstream generation settings}.} For downstream generation, we use Qwen2.5-7B-Instruct, Llama-3-8B-Instruct, and Mistral-7B-Instruct v0.2 as generators, all with the same decoding configuration.
-For ProGRank, as in the retrieval analysis, we vary the retriever backbone among Contriever, DPR, and BGE.
-We fix the retrieval depth $K=5$, the perturbation repeat $R=20$, mixed perturbation, and probe layer $L=3$.
-Unless otherwise specified, we report results averaged over generators, retriever backbones.
+\paragraph{\textbf{Downstream generation settings}.} We use Qwen2.5-7B-Instruct, Llama-3-8B-Instruct, and Mistral-7B-Instruct v0.2 with the same decoding configuration for downstream generations.
+For ProGRank, we vary the retriever backbone among Contriever, DPR, and BGE, and fix $K=5$, $R=20$, mixed perturbation, and probe layer $L=3$.
+Unless otherwise specified, results are averaged over the three generators and three retrievers.